FriendsOfCake/awesome-cakephp/README.md

 ## APM
 *Plugins for Application Performance Monitoring.*

-- [NewRelic plugin](https://github.com/jippi/cakephp-newrelic/tree/cake3) - A complete plugin that enables full New Relic integration for a CakePHP application, including CLI naming, exceptions sending, custom timings, etc. It does not depends on New Relic agent.
+- [NewRelic plugin](https://github.com/jippi/cakephp-newrelic/tree/cake3) - A complete plugin that enables full New Relic integration for a CakePHP application, including CLI naming, exceptions sending, custom timings, etc. It does not depend on New Relic agent.

 - [Brunitto/NewRelic plugin](https://github.com/brunitto/cakephp-new-relic) - A simple plugin that enables just name transaction and browser timing for a CakePHP 3 application using the New Relic PHP agent.